1st Note

 Electro 6D 73 vs SV-2 88

-The Electro 6D 73 scores higher in Night Practice and Portability, while the SV-2 88 edges ahead in Beginner and Touch Reality and Value.
+The Electro 6D 73 scores higher in quiet practice and portability, while the SV-2 88 is stronger in beginner support, piano-like touch and value for money.
 The SV-2 88 costs $499 less.
-Choose the Electro 6D 73 if you prioritize quiet practice.
+Choose the Electro 6D 73 if quiet practice matters most.

 Korg SV-2 88 →